munieswar/hyper-v-onprem-to-stackhci/README.md

 - AKS
 - Azure Stack HCI AKS (why here)
     - Data Sovereignty laws

+## Work Areas

+- Azure Migrate has feature supporting to AVS Team
+- What are
+Tools is a big landscape.

 ## Web Logic
 Java EE Support: WebLogic fully supports Java Enterprise Edition (Java EE), which is crucial for developing and deploying robust, large-scale applications.